 There is an Extradition warrant in my name.
 What shall I do?

-If your passport or ID card has not been taken by the police, try to have it brought to the police station; you will need to give it to the police if you are given bail, and if the police can confirm they have it, this will save time later on.
+If your passport or ID card has not been taken by the police, try to have it brought to the police station.
+You will need to give it to the police if you are given bail, and if the police can confirm they have it, this will save time in the future.

 Please note that the information contained in this article was correct at the time of writing.
 There may have been updates to the law since the article was written, which may affect the information and advice given therein.